 There are a few things aspiring store operators need to know first; this is complicated retail.
 Yes, Canada legalized cannabis in October 2018, but the Cannabis Act gives provinces the ability to determine the method of distribution and sales.
 Which means each province has its own rules.
 In some, you can’t even open a retail location, the province has a monopoly.
 In some, the government is the only supplier as well as the only retailer allowed.
 On top of that, some provinces have given municipalities the authority to set their own rules, some having opted out of having retail cannabis stories entirely.

 The regulatory barriers are certainly not easily defined.
 What is clear though, is that there are not enough brick-and-mortar stores to meet consumer demand in Canada.
-Currently, there is about 2.1 retail location for every 100,000 Canadians over the age of 18.
+Currently, there is about 860 cannabis retail stores open in Canada, which is about 2.8 retail location for every 100,000 Canadians over the age of 18.
 In comparison, there’s 58.5 alcohol retailer for every 100,000 people over the age of 18.
 In other words, lots of room for expansion.
 Not to mention that an in-person experience tends to be the preferred mode of purchase; many cannabis consumers are wary of buying online given the traceability of e-commerce transactions.
 Legal doesn’t mean all stigma has been erased about cannabis.

 So, to help cannabis store operators keep all these rules straight, we’ve compiled this guide to help you out.